michael-spengler/starting-with-typescript/responses/generate-js-file-by-transpiling.md

 7. Play around with the content of greeter.ts

-If you got stuck in this step please reach out to a friend or to the author of this course.
+If you got stuck in this step please reach out to a friend who uses the same operating system as you or to the author of this course.